Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Proof of Theorem : discretization

 The case $k=t=0$ gives

 Therefore by the triangle inequality,

 Integration over $h\in xU$ gives

-Summing over $x\in \Gamma$ and using that the sets $\{xU\}_{x\in \Gamma}$ are pairwise disjoint,
+Summing over $x\in \Gamma$ and using that the sets $\left\{xU\right\}_{x\in \Gamma}$ are pairwise disjoint,

-Integrating over $t\in [k,k+1]$ yields
+Integrating over $t\in \left[k,k+1\right]$ yields

-where $C=C_G\in (0,\infty)$ is a constant depending on $G$.
+where $C=C_\Gamma\in \left(0,\infty\right)$ is a constant depending on $\Gamma$.
 Summing over $k\in \mathbb{N}$,

-The desired inequality follows from \eqref{eq:nablaFbound} and \eqref{eq:vertical control} along with Theorem \ref{thm:nilpotentVvsH} for $F$ (although it may be the case that $d_G(v_\Gamma^t,e_G)\nleq t^{1/s}$, a simple rescaling argument gives the same inequality up to constant factors depending on $v_\Gamma$). \end{proof}
+The desired inequality follows from \eqref{eq:nablaFbound} and \eqref{eq:vertical control} along with Theorem \ref{thm:nilpotentVvsH} for the smooth and compactly supported function $F$ (although it may be the case that $d_G\left(v_\Gamma^t,e_G\right)\nleq t^{1/s}$, a simple rescaling argument gives the same inequality up to constant factors depending on $v_\Gamma$). \end{proof}

 Now we are ready to prove Theorem \ref{thm:discrete}.
-Of course, assume $\Gamma$ is torsion-free nonabelian finitely generated nilpotent, and choose $v_\Gamma$ and $s$ as before.
+Of course, assume $\Gamma$ is torsion-free nonabelian finitely generated nilpotent, and choose $v_\Gamma$ and $s$ as in the proof of Lemma \ref{lem:pq-global}.